viyancs/JS-Fiddle-Experiment/money-return/indonesia/README.md

 </ol>
 <strong>Cases of failure</strong>

-as I said before , we have money Rp 10.000,00 for pay Rp 2000,00 and we get the return money Rp 8000,00 , case failure is return money Rp 50,00 (160 pieces) that is terrible if use on real life.
+as I said before , we have money Rp 10.000,00 for pay Rp 2000,00 and we get the return money Rp 8000,00 , case failure is return money Rp 50,00 (160 coins) that is terrible if use on real life.

 Problem Solving